 Any other accessibility laws and regulations applicable to the project.
 Local code requirements should be checked for additional requirements.

-The Owner, Architect and General Contractor must sign the attached “Statements of Accessibility Compliance” and return to the DCA Construction Manager within seven (7) days of the Pre-Construction Conference.
+The Owner, Architect and General Contractor must sign the attached Statements of Accessibility Compliance and return to the DCA Construction Manager within seven (7) days of the Pre-Construction Conference.

-The Owner must sign the attached “Accessibility Certification” and return to the DCA Construction Manager at Final Draw.
+The Owner must sign the attached Accessibility Certification and return to the DCA Construction Manager at Final Draw.

 No draws will be authorized until all three (3) Statements of Accessibility Compliance are returned and Final Draw will not be authorized until the Accessibility Certification is returned.

-2023 Owner’s Statement Of Accessibility Compliance
+2024 Owner’s Statement of Accessibility Compliance

 (to be completed and returned within seven (7) days of Pre-Construction Conference)